Valley Falls Park / Andrew Kenneth Webster Preserve

-This is a popular swimming spot in the area hence the summer entrance fees.
+This is a popular swimming spot in the area though there were summer entrance fees through at least 2019.
 There is a good sized beach along the pond complete with lifeguard tower.

 Valley Falls was established as a park in 1964.
 Read a complete history here.

 The Webster Preserve was sold to the Northern Connecticut Land Trust for $94,000 by Andrew Knapp in 2004.
 It is named the Andrew Kenneth Webster Preserve, after Andrew Knapp’s great-grandfather.
 The land was originally a farmer’s wood lot until it was sold to the Knapp family around 1900.